 At first glance, the answer seems simple: The amount of life insurance you buy should be equal to the amount and length of your mortgage, right?
 Not quite.

-“Ask yourself this question: ‘What do I owe on a monthly basis?’” says Frank Muscat, assistant vice president at Amica Life.
+“Ask yourself this question: ‘What do I owe on a monthly basis?’” says Todd Oster, Assistant Vice President at Amica Life.
 “Specifically, if you were gone, and your income wasn’t here anymore to help your family fulfill its obligations, what amount would it take to do that?”

 As you calculate the housing portion of those obligations, think beyond your mortgage.
 According to the U.S. Bureau of Labor Statistics, Americans spent an average of $12,639 on their mortgage payments in 2014.1 However, this figure leaves out several significant home-related expenses – like property taxes and insurance – that are not optional.
 Also, factor in such costs as homeowners association dues, utilities and maintenance costs.
 By doing an honest and thorough calculation, you can feel confident and comfortable with the final coverage figure you reach.

 Life insurance can help provide peace of mind by serving as a financial safety net to help keep you and your family in your home sweet home.

 What Type of Life Insurance Best Covers My Housing Needs?

 “A term life insurance policy is a perfect match for this need,” Oster says.
 Why?
 A term policy covers you for a specific amount of time, usually from 10 to 30 years.
 Most mortgage loans range from 10 to 30 years as well.
 “You can absolutely tie the length of your term policy to the length of the mortgage,” Oster says.
 So, if you have a 30-year mortgage, purchase a 30-year term life insurance policy.
 If you pay off your mortgage early, you can cancel your term policy and consider using that money instead to buy a permanent life insurance policy.

 Why Is Life Insurance the Best Option?